proofofgeek/docker-postfix/README.md

+### A postfix MTA to relay emails from your Docker containers or host apps to a real SMTP server for delivery - https://github.com/proofofgeek/docker-postfix
 - This works for me (and it might work for you)
-  - Tried to make this super simple and generic for basic use cases
+  - Tried to make this super simple and generic for most standard use cases
   - Host, containers and apps can relay mail through it (see setup below)
   - Probably won't work with company and/or non-standard email setups